New to polyamory? Start here CREDIT Jakob Owens on Unsplash

 Some people, like me, choose solo polyamory as their identity.
 For me, this means that I am open to having multiple committed romantic relationships while not engaging in cohabitation, marriage, babies, etc. I don’t need these social signifiers to show that my relationships have ‘value’.
 Instead, I’m holding space for myself as my primary partnership while appreciating the love and support that surrounds me.

-There are also people who have multiple romantic partners that don’t identify as polyamorous but rather as generally non-monogamous or, for example, specifically as relationship anarchists.
+There are also people who have multiple romantic partners who don’t identify as polyamorous but rather as generally non-monogamous or, for example, specifically as relationship anarchists.
 Lola Phoenix, who hosts the Non-Monogamy Help podcast, discusses on their blog the reasons why they take issue with polyamory and no longer identify as such.

 There are also different styles of polyamory when it comes to your connection with your metamours (your partners’ partners).
 From kitchen table polyamory to parallel polyamory, you can read more about these different arrangements and what they mean with this guide.